eugenelian/comp34812_group70/modelcards/COMP34812_modelcard_bilstm.md

 <!-- Provide a longer summary of what this model is. -->

-This Bidirectional Long Short-Term Memory (BiLSTM) model is based upon a recurrent neural network that was fine-tuned
+This model is based upon a Bidirectional Long Short-Term Memory
-      on 24K pairs of texts.
+      (BiLSTM) model that was fine-tuned on 24K pairs of texts.
+A further improvement on the model is gained by using gloVe embeddings and an attention layer.

 - **Developed by:** Eugene Lian and Steven Moussa
 - **Language(s):** English
-- **Model type:** Deep learning-based approaches that do not employ transformer architectures
+- **Model type:** Supervised
-- **Model architecture:** BiLSTM
+- **Model architecture:** Deep learning-based approaches that do not employ transformer architectures
 - **Finetuned from model [optional]:** BiLSTM

 ### Model Resources